RauliL/plorth/docs/api.md

   <dd>any</dd>
 </dl>

-Prints top-most value of the stack to stdout.
+Prints topmost value of the stack to stdout.

 ---